 - A Swiss study also examined the role of Candida-related TH17 cells and inflammation.
 In the words of the author of the study, Dr Christina Zielinski, “I am convinced that an imbalance in our microbial microflora has a decisive influence on the development of chronic inflammatory illnesses like rheumatism.”

 Some Simple Techniques To Reduce Your Arthritis Symptoms

 Reducing inflammation in your body is one of the keys to getting relief from arthritis, and your diet is the first thing you need to look at.
 There are certain foods that will help to relieve your symptoms, and other foods that will just make them worse.

-Some of the best anti-inflammatory foods that you should be eating include walnuts, flaxseed and fish oil.
+Some of the best anti-inflammatory foods that you should be eating include flaxseed and fish oil.
 Why is this?
-They all contain healthy amounts of Omega-3 fatty acids, which have been found to significantly reduce inflammation.
-You should also focus on eating lots of vegetables and lean protein.
+They both contain healthy amounts of Omega-3 fatty acids, which have been found to significantly reduce inflammation.
+You should also focus on eating lots of vegetables and some lean protein.
 Spices that can help with inflammation include turmeric and ginger.

 The research studies listed above show a clear link between Candida and arthritis.
 If you believe that you suffer from both of these conditions, beating your Candida overgrowth can provide relief from your arthritis symptoms.

 Attacking your Candida will help with your arthritis in two ways.
 Firstly, by destroying those Candida colonies in your gut, you prevent the need for an inflammatory response from your immune system.
-Secondly, by switching to a healthy, low-sugar diet, you will eliminate many of those inflammatory foods from your diet too.
-In my Ultimate Candida Diet program I describe a healthy diet, free of inflammatory foods, that could help you get relief from your arthritis symptoms.
+Secondly, by switching to a healthy, low-sugar eating plan, you will eliminate many of those pro-inflammatory foods from your diet too.
+In our Ultimate Candida Diet program we describe a healthy diet, free of inflammatory foods, that could help you get relief from your arthritis symptoms.